 An elective four-week rotation in manipulative medicine.
+4 semester hours.

-Undergraduate Teaching Fellowship
+Undergraduate Teaching and Research Fellowships

-Two students are selected each year to serve fellowships with the Department of Manipulative Medicine.
+Students are selected each year to serve fellowships with the Department of Manipulative Medicine.
 The students' last two years of study are expanded to three to allow time for research, teaching and clinical service in the department.